disarm-platform/docs/README.md

 ## DiSARM API

 The _API_ is the main entry point to the project's modelling and algorithms work.
+Check back soon for documentation on how to access the DiSARM API.

 * [API docs](api-docs.md)